bear9bear/osticket-prereqs/README.md

 <h2>Complete Install</h2>

-You are now ready to connect osTicket to your MySQL database:
+You are now ready to connect osTicket to your MySQL database

 <h3>Step 1: Create a New Database</h3>